A Window in London: Plot

 Pat is a hotel switchboard operator at an exclusive London apartment block (the exterior location is actually Dolphin Square).
 She completes her night shift exhausted and has forgotten to give a client his 6am alarm call.
 She walks cheerfully home to her new husband Peter, a crane operator.
 They are a happy couple, but they have little time together, because while he works during the day on the construction of Waterloo Bridge, his wife works a night shift on a hotel telephone exchange.
 His workmates rib him about his 'night starvation'.

 One morning, Peter is on the Tube on his way to work when he spots what seems to be a murder being committed on a balcony: a man stabbing a woman.
 Deciding to investigate, Peter and a policeman arrive at the residence, but the man there, Zoltini, tells them that they were merely rehearsing an illusion for a stage act.
 Zoltini is a bad-tempered magician and his wife Vivienne is his assistant.
 Peter offers Zoltini money to ease his alleged problems, and takes the dummy knife as a souvenir of the event.
 The policeman takes Peter's name and address so the inspector can thank him.
 After he leaves, the two get into an argument because Zoltini had lied about the incident.
 Peter gets threatened with the sack for being late to work, and a reporter intervenes and tries to get a story.
 Peter's picture and the story appear in the evening paper, calling him a hero.
 But his workmates have seen the fake knife, and they mock him.

 After work, Peter goes to see Zoltini but only Vivienne is there.
 She invites him to go and see their show that evening.
 When Zoltini arrives later and hears Peter has been there, he gets angry.
 Peter gets home as the alarm goes off for Pat to get up and go to work.

 Max, an impresario, who is attracted to Vivienne, offers to take her away and get her better work.
 Peter arrives in the dressing room to collect his free ticket.
 Zoltini appears and again gets angry, being suspicious about Peter again being around his wife.
-He throws the money he borrowed in Peter's face.
+He throws the money he borrowed to the floor.